Print Friendly

 (v) Allow high school-aged students to participate.

 (e) College entrance examinations and preliminary college entrance examinations.
-The state department of education shall maintain a list of eligible examinations and costs, provided that a student may not use funds provided under this section to take the same examination more than once.
+The state department of education shall maintain a list of eligible examinations and costs.
+A student may not use funds provided under this section to take the same examination more than once.
 Eligible costs include the cost of the examination, proctor fees, and administrative fees.
 Eligible examinations include the SAT, the PSAT, the ACT, and other similar examinations identified by the department.

 (2) A student who has earned fifteen (15) postsecondary credits using the advanced opportunities program and who wishes to earn additional credits must first identify his postsecondary goals.
 Advisors shall counsel any student who wishes to take dual credit courses that the student should ascertain for himself whether the particular postsecondary institution that he desires to attend will accept the transfer of coursework credits under this section.